South Dartmoor: Land ownership and management

-Two major landowners that own land within South Dartmoor SSSI are the Dutchy of Cornwall and the National Trust (the Dutchy of Cornwall owns the section north of Green Hill; the National Trust own the area between Great Trowlesworthy Tor and Calveslake Tor).
+Two major landowners that own land within South Dartmoor SSSI are the Duchy of Cornwall and the National Trust (the Duchy of Cornwall owns the section north of Green Hill; the National Trust own the area between Great Trowlesworthy Tor and Calveslake Tor).
 The National Trust are the lead partner for a project for peatland carbon conservation in Dartmoor and the Upper Plym Valley.
 A review of habitat condition of the National Trust's Upper Plym Estate was published by Natural England in 2023.
 This review found that the four habitat types surveyed in the Upper Plym Valley (blanket bog, wet heath, dry heath and acid grassland) are all in unfavourable condition and recommended, in addition to national action, sustainable land management interventions supported through agri-environment agreements.

 Two further estates that own land within South Dartmoor SSSI are the Blachford Estate and the Delamore Estate.